Effective Data Augmentation With Diffusion Models: DA-Fusion Improves Few-Shot Classification

-Our goal in this section is to understand what fraction of gains are due to the stacking methodology of Section~\ref{sec:stackable}.
-We employ the same experimental settings as in Section~\ref{sec:results-main}, and run an additional version of our method without stacking $(k = 1)$ and with $t_0 = 0.5$, following the settings previously used with Real Guidance.
-In Figure~\ref{fig:stacking-results} we report the improvement in area under the curve (AUC) versus standard data augmentation for our method.
-These results show that both versions of our method outperform the baseline, and stacking improves our method in all domains, leading to an overall improvement of 51\%.
+Our goal in this section is to understand what fraction of gains are due to randomizing the intensity of our augmentation based on Section~\ref{sec:stackable}.
+We employ the same experimental settings as in Section~\ref{sec:results-main}, using data-centric leakage prevention, and run our method using a fixed insertion position $t_0 = 0.5$ (labelled $k = 1$ in Figure~\ref{fig:stacking-results}), following the settings used with Real Guidance.
+In Figure~\ref{fig:stacking-results} we report the improvement in average classification accuracy on the validation set versus standard data augmentation.
+These results show that both versions of our method outperform the baseline, and randomization improves our method in all domains, leading to an overall improvement of 51\%.